-Hampshire Constabulary is one of the lowest cost forces per head of population.
-It is innovative in its partnership with other agencies including Hampshire Fire and Rescue Service, with which it now shares a strategic headquarters.
+Hampshire Constabulary is the second lowest cost force per head of population.
+It is innovative in its partnership with other agencies including Hampshire Fire and Rescue Service, with which it shares a strategic headquarters.

 Disclaimer: the above statement has been prepared by Hampshire Constabulary.
 The views and information in it are not necessarily those of HMICFRS.

 Hampshire Constabulary provides policing services to the county of Hampshire and the Isle of Wight.
 The police force area covers 1,602 square miles with approximately 230 miles of coastline in the south of England.
 Although there are some areas of deprivation, Hampshire has areas of marked affluence.
 Around 2 million people mainly live in the urban centres which include the cities of Southampton, Portsmouth and Winchester, the towns of Basingstoke and Farnborough as well as the town of Cowes on the Isle of Wight.
 The population is increased by university students and the large numbers who visit, socialise, or travel through the area each year.
 The transport infrastructure also includes major rail stations, an airport and major sea ports.